ofisette/hpc-intro-plato/_episodes/14-modules.md

 Dependencies are where a particular software package (or even a particular version) depends on having access to another software package (or even a particular version of another software package).
-For example, the VASP materials science software may depend on having a particular version of the FFTW (Fastest Fourer Transform in the West) software library available for it to work.
+For example, the VASP materials science software may depend on having a particular version of the FFTW (Fastest Fourier Transform in the West) software library available for it to work.

 ## Environment modules